kavonrtep/TideCluster/README.md

 - `prefix_tarean_report.html` - HTML report with tandem repeat annotations.
 - `prefix_tarean_report.tsv` - File with tandem repeat annotations in a tab-delimited format.
 - `prefix_tarean` - Directory containing subdirectories with detailed TAREAN output for each TRC cluster.
+- `prefix_consensus_dimer_library.fasta` - FASTA file with consensus sequences for
+  each TRC cluster.
+This sequences can be used as a library for similarity based annotation using RepeatMasker.

 ## Updating gff3 file based on manual annotation